-The Community Development Commission consists of fifteen appointed and two ex-officio members.
+The Housing and Community Development Commission consists of fifteen appointed and two ex-officio members.
 The appointed members are nominated by the County Board Chairman and approved by the County Board.
 The fifteen members include five representatives from the County Board, five Mayors, Village Presidents, or Township Supervisors, and five Lake County residents.
 The ex-officio members are the County Board Chairman and the Chairman of the County Board's Health and Community Services Committee.

 The Commission is responsible for overseeing local administration of the Federal Community Development Block Grant Program, HOME Investment Partnerships Program, and the Emergency Solutions Grant Program and other related programs.
 The Commission is responsible for developing the Consolidated Housing and Community Development Plan by identifying community needs, setting priorities, and establishing goals.
 The Commission uses these goals to help determine which activities to fund on an annual basis.

-Community Development Commission By-Laws
+Housing and Community Development Commission By-Laws

 Ray Rose (Chair)

 Linda Pedersen, County Board Member - District 1 (Vice-Chair)